TurkuNLP/Deep_Learning_in_LangTech_course/README.md

 * The course takes place in the linux classroom.
 You will receive user accounts and passwords during the first demo session.
 * See [running_code.ipynb](running_code.ipynb) for details on the various machines

-# Topic 1: Feed-forward NNs and the BoW model
+# Feed-forward NNs and the BoW model

 Bag of words text classification with neural networks.
 On the lectures, we work our way through basic neural network models, their training, and application to classification.